-The latest generation Core i-series features a multi-core microarchitecture with integrated graphics.
-In addition to graphics, the processors contain the cores, memory controller and cache memory.
-The memory controller supports DDR3 RAM, with a clock rate that has increased to 1600 MHz to provide faster data exchange between the processor and the DRAM.
+The latest generation of Core i-series processors features a multi-core microarchitecture with integrated graphics.
+It contains the processor core, the memory controller, caches and graphics.
+The memory controller supports DDR3/DDR4 RAM.
+This significantly improves data exchange between processor and DRAM through a higher clock frequency.

 When the situation calls for it, the processor automatically shifts into high gear with Intel's Turbo Boost Technology.
 This dynamically increases the processor frequency beyond the base operating frequency when the workload demands additional performance.
 CPU power can therefore be increased temporarily when necessary.